KarthikArumugam3/MLflow_Python/README.md

 ```

 ### Result after running the code:-
-Upon running the mlflow_lr.py code subsequent results will be stored in mlruns folder inside the same directory as that of the mlflow_lr.py
+Upon running the main code subsequent results will be stored in newly created **mlruns** folder inside the same working directory
 ```
 mlruns/
 ```

 ### Visualizing the performance on dashboard:-
-After testing different hyperparameters values you can visualize/compare the performance metrics using dashboard which mlflow will create using the results stored in mlruns folder.
+After testing different hyperparameters values you can visualize/compare the performance metrics using dashboard which mlflow will create using the results stored in **mlruns/** folder.
 * Run following command to view & comapre the results on dashboard on localhost.
 ```
 mlflow ui